 Most people, when they think of Guatemala Wildlife might think about Capuchin Monkeys, sea turtles, and Jaguars.
 But the country is home to many more species, including tons of colorful bird species.
 One of them is the colorful turquoise-browed Motmot.

 The turquoise-browed Motmot is a beautifully colored medium-sized bird that lives from the Yucatan Peninsula in Mexico down to Costa Rica.
 It is quite common in Central America.
 In fact, El Salvador and Nicaragua made it their national bird.
-In Guatemala, it can be seen in the departments of Alta Verapaz and Izabal.
+In Guatemala, those birds can be seen in the departments of Alta Verapaz and Izabal.
 They are amazing for birding!

 Facts About Turquoise-Browed Motmot